gafusion/doc/html/src/rotation.rst

 The rotation profile
 --------------------

-The relevant profile that gives a *complete specification of rotation* is the potential :math:`\omega_0(r)`, which in defined consistently throughout GACODE as
+The relevant profile that gives a *complete specification of rotation* is the angular frequency :math:`\omega_0(r)`, which in defined consistently throughout GACODE as

 .. math::
    \omega_0(r) \longrightarrow \frac{c E_r }{R B_p} \; .